 We may well sympathize with Martha.
 It is probably the Feast of Tabernacles, so she is doing the right hostessing but also religious thing: providing a festive, complex meal.
 Quite rightly she upbraids Mary for doing nothing.
 Isn’t prayer and praise always doing nothing?
 I know of churches that have “Marthas,” a band of women who serve at meals.
 You just have to chuckle.
 Martha is scurrying about doing good – even for Jesus!
 But Jesus asks us to listen – for to what Jesus might want you to scurry about doing, but also just to him, just to be with him, to adore him.

 Listening is the heart of the life of faith.
-Robert Caro, the Pulitzer-prize winning biographer, said that the key to research is leaving long, awkward silences during interviews.
+Robert Caro, the Pulitzer-prize winning biographer, said (in his memoir of being a biographer, Working) that the key to research is leaving long, awkward silences during interviews.
 People will eventually fill the void.
 His notebooks are filled with marginal markings: SU, SU, SU.
 Shut up!
 We SU.
 We listen, we relish the silence with Jesus.
 Instead of Lord, hear our prayer, we say Speak, Lord, for your servant is listening.
 Mary listened – and the Greek is ekouen, the imperfect tense, implying “she kept listening.”

 Jesus upends things by saying Mary has chosen the “better part.”
 St. Augustine suggested he meant “a better meal,” namely the Bread of Life, the Eucharist.